OpsHubProduct/OIM-Documentation/docs/connectors/solarwinds-service-desk.md

 | Description | description         | Sync items where text description equals “sample” | [{"condition":"EQUALS","field":"description","value":"sample"}] |
 | Priority    | priority            | Sync items where Priority is Critical             | [{"condition":"EQUALS","field":"priority","value":"1"}]         |

+- For lookup-type fields, always use the internal field values.
+    - Display values will not work in Criteria.
+Refer to [Get Internal Name and ID For Fields](#get-internal-name-and-id-for-fields) section for details.

 ## Target Lookup Configuration